Sophist-UK/Tranzakt/src/bootstrap/ReadMe.md

 # The `Bootstrap` Directory
-The `core/bootstrap` directory contains the app.php file which bootstraps the framework.
+The `bootstrap` directory contains the app.php file which bootstraps the framework.

 This directory also houses a cache directory which contains framework generated files for performance optimization such as the route and services cache files.